 First, fast fashion does not invent anything – it copies everything straight from the runway.
 So when you’re buying “trends”, you’re buying cheap imitations of someone else’s creative work, which have been altered just enough so as not to get the company sued.
 Having said that, brands like Zara and H&M are often on the receiving end of copyright and trademark-infringement lawsuits.
 However, they are “too big to fail” in that they often settle these cases without going to trial, and are rarely held accountable for their actions.

-Second, it’s insane how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
+Second, it’s alarming how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
 Let’s follow one item of clothing to see what it takes to get made.
 For this thought exercise, imagine a trendy shirt made of 100 percent polyester, which is created from petroleum in an energy-intensive process that converts large amounts of crude oil into fabric.

 The manufacturing of polyester, which primarily takes place in third-world countries with little to no industry oversight or regulatory safeguards, creates massive amounts of toxic emissions that contain “volatile organic compounds, particulate matter, and acid gases such as hydrogen chloride” according to the US National Library of Medicine.
 If inhaled, they can result in aggravated respiratory diseases.

-Most factories simply dump the byproducts directly into nearby water supplies, furthering the damaging impact of the environment and community health.
+Most factories simply dump the byproducts directly into nearby water supplies, furthering the damaging impact on the environment and community health.
 Polyester isn’t the only material that poisons the environment and the humans that come into contact with its waste byproducts.
 Cotton, nylon, acrylic, viscose, and other common materials are also criminal contributors.

 Once a bolt of polyester fabric has been assembled by the factory, it’s purchased in bulk by a brand and then shipped – sometimes thousands of miles in polluting freight ships – to the manufacturer of choice to be cut and sewn.
-Again, the majority of fast-fashion brands work with factories and manufacturers in third-world countries like Myanmar, Bangladesh, and India in order to circumvent costly industry and governmental regulations.
+Again, the majority of fast-fashion brands work with factories and manufacturers in countries like Myanmar, Bangladesh, and India in order to circumvent costly industry and governmental regulations.
 They exploit the cheap labor of these countries in order to produce clothes at a bare minimum of cost, which is why you – the consumer – will end up paying just a few dirhams for this particular dress.

 Every single one of us – me, you, and everyone you know – should absolutely and completely stop buying fast fashion.
 Forever.

 The list of environmental atrocities goes on ad nauseam: production wastes billions of tons of water annually, coal is used to power factories, hazardous chemicals are used to dye synthetic fabrics and then dumped into water supplies, container ships that export the products and materials pour pollution into the air, 70 million trees are turned into fabric every year, and plastic microfibers from synthetic clothes cannot break down and harm marine wildlife.
-Should I go on?
-Because I could forever and still not fully touch on all the ways fashion has destroyed the environment.
+Should we go on?
+Because we could forever and still not fully touch on all the ways fast fashion has destroyed the environment.

 As a three trillion-dollar industry, fashion produces more than 150 billion garments a year.
 This prompts the question: why are we purchasing clothes at such a fast rate?
 Because we can, because it’s cheap, because it’s readily available.
 It’s packaged and marketed in such a way as to erase its exploitative footprint.

-H&M, Zara, Forever 21 – these brands produce billions of garments annually because people buy them.
+H&M, Zara, and Shein – these brands produce billions of garments annually because people buy them.
 Simple supply and demand.
 The way to topple this problem once and for all is to cease the demand.
 That’s right: every single one of us – me, you, and everyone you know – should absolutely and completely stop buying fast fashion.
 Forever.
 Given the atrocious environmental and human damage caused by mass production, this is the only answer.